upei-smcss/smcss-website/README.md

 </p>

 <p align="center">

+*hacker voice* I'm in.

 UPEI's SMCSS is the society where CS Majors, Math Majors and any kind of tech and computer lover comes to dominate the Cass Science Hall Lounge (202)

+We host events, raise your voice, and ensure we spread our love for tech and stupid things.

 Join us, and our Discord.
 </p>